Any questions?

 • An ability to take advice from both tutors and peers, and the capability to improve as a result

-• Q: COMPLETING YOUR COURSE: Why can’t I move on to the next unit in the course?
+• Q: COMPLETING YOUR COURSE: Do I need to complete the units in order?

 • Q: COMPLETING YOUR COURSE: Can I print off my course?